fabd/kanji-koohii/doc/Installation.md

 # Working with the Php-Apache container

-## Environments

-- development: `index.php` or `index_dev.php`
-- test: `index_test.php`

-## Using Webpack

-This setup assumes files are edited/added/removed from outside the container, otherwise there are annoying permission issues (in Ubuntu, at least).
+This setup assumes files are created & modified from outside the container, otherwise there may be permission issues (YMMV).
+Occasionally folders and files can appear with owner `www-data`.
+I have no idea why this happens.
+All files and folders in the php/apache container should show up as `root root`.

-Typically I run git & git GUIs, as well as grep/ack/etc, from a terminal in the host.
+- Typically I run VSCode, Sublime Merge, Vim, git etc. **from the host**.

-All `npm` commands are run from the container, as well as `batch/build.sh` script.
+- All `npm` scripts, including the Vite client are run **from the container**.

 ## Using virtual host name